az-digital/az_quickstart/modules/custom/az_cas/README.md

 ## Requirements

-### UA WebAuth
+### University of Arizona WebAuth
-In order to use UA WebAuth with your Drupal website, you must first [request WebAuth website access](https://apps.iam.arizona.edu/?&tab=webauthtab).
+In order to use UArizona WebAuth with your Drupal website, you must first [request WebAuth website access](https://apps.iam.arizona.edu/?&tab=webauthtab).

 ### Dependencies
 This module requires the following modules and libraries to be available.